gaia-platform/gaia-docs/articles/rulesets-analyzing-rules.md

 For example, the first data row shows that 21 rules were scheduled and 21 rules were invoked.

-If individual rule statistics are turned on, sample output might look
+If individual Rule statistics are turned on, sample output might look
 like:

 ```